-This is the first presentation that brings together North American artists such as Anni and Josef Albers, Agnes Martin, Donald Judd, Dan Flavin, Sol LeWitt and Robert Mangold, with counterparts from Europe and Latin America: Jorge Oteiza, Manuel Barbadillo, Elena Asins, Jordi Teixidor, José María Yturralde, Mira Schendel, Willys de Castro, Lygia Clark, Lygia Pape and Hélio Oiticica.
+This is the first presentation that brings together North American artists such as Anni and Josef Albers, Agnes Martin, Donald Judd, Dan Flavin, Sol LeWitt, and Robert Mangold, with counterparts from Europe and Latin America: Jorge Oteiza, Manuel Barbadillo, Elena Asins, Jordi Teixidor, José María Yturralde, Mira Schendel, Willys de Castro, Lygia Clark, Lygia Pape, and Hélio Oiticica.
 The artists associated with reductive abstraction and Minimalism in North America are relatively well-known in New York.
 In recent years, some of the artists from Brazil have had prominent exhibitions and scholarly attention in the United States.
-In comparison, the artists from Spain, while possessing a critical acclaim in their country have had little exposure in the United States.
+In comparison, the artists from Spain, while possessing critical acclaim in their country, have had little exposure in the United States.

 This exhibition also highlights a period in the history of art that was remarkable because of the role of women at the forefront of the art practice.
 While women have worked for decades alongside men, they have not always been visibly acknowledged.
 This exhibit reaffirms the work of Anni Albers and Agnes Martin in the United States, Lygia Pape, Lygia Clark, and Mira Schendel in Brazil, and Elena Asins in Spain.
 We celebrate their work, which in most cases was advanced against substantial personal and artistic difficulties.
 Their subtle abstractions enrich the plurality of this transnational dialogue in significant ways.